Meet 10+ Animals Who Suffered or Died Horrifically at SeaQuest

 Severely crowded fish in a dirty tank at SeaQuest.

 8. An iguana named Violet died a week after a veterinarian had noted that she was very thin.
 SeaQuest had been attempting to force-feed her.
-The veterinarian’s notes report that in that same week, another skinny iguana died.
+The veterinarian’s notes report that during that same week, another skinny iguana died.

 9. A child kicked and stomped on birds, killing five and injuring others.